-Shipping a car to Hawaii usually costs between $1,400 and $2,400.
+Shipping a car to the island of Hawaii, for example, usually costs between $1,400 and $2,400.

 Did you know…

+Full-service moving companies that handle overseas moves are often called freight forwarders.
 Now let’s look more closely at how to move household goods to Hawaii.

 1. By Ship – The Most Popular Method

-Less than $1,000 for a tiny studio apartment, to $15,000 (or more) for a large multi-room home.
+It costs less than $1,000 for a tiny studio apartment, to $15,000 (or more) for a large multi-room home.

-- Relatively inexpensive
+- Relatively inexpensive.

-- Fast by ocean freight standards
+- Fast by ocean freight standards.

-- Most freight forwarders handle all the details and offer the same services as full-service movers like packing, crating, insurance, storage, and auto shipping
+- Most freight forwarders handle all the details and offer the same services as full-service movers like packing, crating, insurance, storage, and auto shipping.

-- Vetting moving companies isn’t easy
+- Vetting moving companies is time-consuming.

-- You may have to share your shipping container
+- You may have to share your shipping container with someone else.

-It may be a good option, but it can result in slightly longer delivery times because the second shipment may need to be delivered before yours.
+This type of shipping is called LCL, which stands for Less than Container Load.
+It may be a good option, but it can result in longer delivery times because the second shipment may need to be delivered before yours.

 This is called FCL, or Full Container Load.

-- Port to Port – When the company picks up your container from one port and delivers it to another (you’re responsible for trucking at both ends)
+- Port-to-Port: When the company picks up your container from one port and delivers it to another (you’re responsible for trucking at both ends).